tarhses/stonks/readme.md

-> **WIP: This game, even if currently playable, is still a work in progress :smile:.
+> **WIP: This game, while currently playable, is still a work in progress.
 Please understand that it requires some more testing, refactoring, polishing and documentation.**

 # :moneybag: Stonks Online